MaayanLab/clustergrammer-docs/docs/_build_html/_sources/matrix_format_io.txt

 Matrix Input/Output to Clustergrammer.py
 ============================================
-Clustergrammer.py can load a matrix directly from a file or from a Pandas DataFrame as well as export to a file or Pandas DataFrame:
+:ref:`clustergrammer_py` can load a matrix directly from a file or from a Pandas DataFrame as well as export to a file or Pandas DataFrame (for more information see :ref:`clustergrammer_py_api`):
 ::

 	# initialize Network object